Sophokles187/data-cards/docs/features/dynamic-updates.md

+# Updates & Refresh

+DataCards provides two ways to update your cards when data changes: a manual refresh button (recommended) and automatic dynamic updates (legacy).

+## Refresh Button (Recommended)

+Each DataCards container includes a refresh button that appears when you hover over the top-left corner.
+This is the recommended way to update your cards.

+**Benefits:**
+- Works reliably in both reading and editing modes
+- Gives you full control over when updates happen
+- No performance impact when not in use
+- Simple and predictable behavior

+**Usage:**
+1. Make changes to your note properties
+2. Hover over the DataCards container
+3. Click the refresh button (↻) that appears in the top-left corner

-# Dynamic Updates
+## Dynamic Updates (Legacy)

+⚠️ **Not Recommended**: Dynamic updates are a legacy feature that may be unreliable, especially in editing mode.
+The refresh button is recommended instead.

-DataCards can automatically update when your note properties change, providing a real-time view of your data.
+DataCards can automatically update when your note properties change, but this feature has limitations and may impact performance.

-## Enabling Dynamic Updates
+### Enabling Dynamic Updates

-By default, cards are not automatically updated when you change your notes.
-You need to enable dynamic updates explicitly.
+⚠️ **Warning**: This feature may be unreliable and can impact performance.
+Consider using the refresh button instead.

-### For a Specific Card Block
+#### For a Specific Card Block

 Add the `dynamicUpdate` setting to your DataCards code block: